All Episodes

 I think you'll learn more about that next week.

-Uh but uh the the that will be a Biden insider.
+But that will be a Biden insider.

-Remember, we have another Biden insider that has now said, Yeah, Joe Biden met with the Chinese guys, Rob Walker, family friend, basically saying that Joe Biden didn't tell the truth when he looked in the camera and said, I never met with any of my son's business partners.
+Remember, we have another Biden insider that has now said, yeah, Joe Biden met with the Chinese guys, Rob Walker, family friend, basically saying that Joe Biden didn't tell the truth when he looked in the camera and said, I never met with any of my son's business partners.

-Rob Walker said no, he did.
+Rob Walker said, no, he did.

 I was there.